-We are writing in order to inform you of an incident that may have exposed your sensitive personal information.
-We take the security of your personal information seriously and want to provide you with information and resources you can use to protect your information.
+We are writing to inform you of an incident that may have exposed your personal information.
+At Morrison Community Hospital ("MCH"), we take your privacy seriously and want to provide you with information and resources you can use to protect your information.
+You are receiving this letter because you are a current or former patient of MCH.